Guard13007/datGravity/README.md

 - [ ] Write System() to generate randomly
 - [ ] add throttle control to player, and rotation controls

+- [ ] I need to approach this from a different perspective.
+Instead of making constructors for parts and such, I need to just make a bunch of example parts for either random generation of parts or user-created parts, decide on a UI and how to dynamically build them, then create constructors to handle these once the design is ready?

 ToDo Intermediate
 -----------------